Bus SMS Chancellor

 The separation of substances is one of the most important processes in process engineering.
-The physical and chemical properties are used in the process to separate from each other substances that are intermixed with one another.
+The physical and chemical properties are used to separate substances that have been mixed together.
 Both thermal and mechanical processes are used.
-Buss-SMS-Canzler is the world leader when it comes to the development and manufacture of machinery and plants for evaporating-, drying-, high viscosity- and membrane technologies.
-At present, a total of 235 employees are employed at its headquarters in the hessian Butzbach, and at the Duren and Pratteln sites (Switzerland).
+Buss-SMS-Canzler is a world leader in the development and manufacture of machinery and equipment for evaporation, drying, high viscosity and membrane technology.
+Currently, a total of 235 employees work at the headquarters in Butzbach (Hesse) and at the sites in Düren and Pratteln (Switzerland).

-This restructuring was designed as a longer term project.
-The engineers were in search of a database-driven System, ideally with a bidirectional interface between CAD software and a CAE solution.
-"It was important for us to work with an AutoCAD-based program, as our employees have long been familiar with this system for a long time," Schulz says.
-For CAE, AXAVIA, a provider of project organization software; was on the shortlist for the CAE area. „After having suffered with the solution from another vendor shipwreck, we decided at the end of 2011 on the Autodesk solution AutoCAD Plant 3D solution and AXAVIA's plug-in at the end of 2011 and have been very satisfied with this pair ever since then,“ said Schulz.
-Ronald Kling adds: "You can tell that AXAVIA and Autodesk have somehow grown together."
+This restructuring was designed as a longer project.
+The engineers were looking for a database-based system, ideally with a bidirectional interface between CAD software and a CAE solution.
+"It was important for us to work with an AutoCAD-based program, since our employees have been familiar with this system for a long time," Schulz says.
+For CAE, AXAVIA, a provider of project organization software, was on the short list.
+"After being shipwrecked with another vendor's solution, we decided to go with Autodesk's AutoCAD Plant 3D solution and AXAVIA's plug-in at the end of 2011 and have been very satisfied with the pair ever since," Schulz says.
+Ronald Kling adds: "You can already tell that AXAVIA and Autodesk have somehow grown together."

-AutoCAD Plant 3D is a tool for the 3D construction of plants and is based on the AutoCAD platform.
-It provides plant designers and design engineers with a modern 3D development environment.
-The tools can be adapted to individual project requirements, the integrated CAD tools of AutoCAD P&ID make it possible to create piping and instrumentation drawings and to edit and organize this data with the 3D model.
+AutoCAD Plant 3D is a 3D plant design tool based on the AutoCAD platform.
+It provides plant designers and engineers with a modern 3D development environment.
+The tools can be customized to meet individual project requirements, and AutoCAD P&ID's integrated CAD tools make it possible to create and edit piping and instrumentation drawings and to reconcile these data with the 3D model.
 Isometric, orthogonal and other representations can be generated directly from the 3D models.
-Because the data is exchanged directly between the individual components, they are always up to date and remain consistent throughout the entire project.
-The incorporation into the new software went smoothly because the user at Buss-SMS-Canzler were already very experienced in CAD design and have profound experience with AutoCAD-based solutions.
-Therefore a three-day internal training, in order to acquire the basics of the program, was enough.
+Because the data is exchanged directly between the individual components, it is always up-to-date and remains consistent throughout the project.
+Familiarization with the new software went smoothly, as the users at Buss-SMS-Canzler are already very experienced in CAD design and have profound experience with AutoCAD-based solutions.
+Therefore, a three-day internal training was sufficient to learn the basics of the program.

-Centralized Data for more time saving
+Centralized data for more time savings

-The plant manufacturer of Buss-SMS-Canzler has not been using AutoCAD Plant 3D for long, but it is already clear that the solution significantly reduces the time for the completion of a system design.
-This is because on the one hand the data can be directly evaluated, for example, to create isometrics, orthographies and other construction documents.
-The second advantage is that, thanks to the connection to the database, the components developed are immediately available in the most up-to-date version at a later time or in a different design step, for example, when lists are created.
-The fact that the specifications must be entered only once, promise the designers themselves a significant amount of time gains. „The bottom line is that we expect that we can save about 20 percent of the total working time in the execution,“ calculated Ronald Kling.
-With AutoCAD Plant 3D Buss-SMS-Canzler will therefore be able to plan, model and document plants even more efficiently in the future.
+The plant engineers at Buss-SMS-Canzler have not been using AutoCAD Plant 3D for long, but it is already clear that the solution significantly reduces the time required to complete a plant design.
+The reason for this is, on the one hand, that the data can be evaluated directly, for example to create isometrics, orthographies and other design documents.
+The second advantage is that, thanks to the connection to the database, the components developed are immediately available in the most up-to-date version at a later point in time or in another design step, for example when lists are to be created.
+By only having to enter the specifications once, the designers expect to save a significant amount of time.
+"The bottom line is that we expect to be able to save about 20 percent of the total working time during processing," calculates Ronald Kling.
+With AutoCAD Plant 3D, Buss-SMS-Canzler will therefore be able to plan, model and document plants even more efficiently in the future.